Lara-staking/liquid-staking/deployments/DEPLOYMENTS.md

 ### Lara Protocol

-**Note**: There is not official Lara Protocol deployed on mainnet as of now.
+**Note**: There is no official Lara Protocol deployed on mainnet as of now.

 ## Testnet